Resolution Methods

 So, the standard method for valuing the disputed land is to ask a chartered valuation surveyor to value your property as it stands, and to re-value it on the assumption that you are able to repossess the disputed land.
 The difference between the two valuations is the value of the disputed land.
 The exercise may be checked by making similar valuations of the neighbour's property.
 The result of the four valuations is usually that the ownership of the disputed land does not affect the value of either property - the disputed land has no measurable value.

 If the benefit to be gained from a resolution to the dispute has no monetary value then it stands to reason that the resolution method must also cost nothing if it is to be cost effective.
-This logic suggests that all boundary disputes should go unresolved.
+This logic suggests that almost all boundary disputes, if they cannot be settled amicably, should go unresolved.
 But surely, as this would allow any bully to prevail over a weaker neighbour, this would be a recipe for anarchy?

 It is therefore necessary to make a decision as to how much money should be set aside to defend a principle that has great emotional value but no monetary value.
 The choice of resolution method should be based on such an evaluation.